 Other examples of a single drink include 12 ounces (one small can) of beer that has an alcohol content of 5% or a single 1.5-ounce shot of harder liquors.
 You can see with these serving sizes how it’s easy to get to the 8 or 15 per week drink numbers without even realizing it.
 And by the time you do the math, you may already be spiraling into addiction.

 And you wouldn’t be alone.
-According to the National Institute on Alcohol Abuse and Alcoholism, more than 15 million adults in the United States struggle with alcohol use disorder.
+According to the National Institute on Alcohol Abuse and Alcoholism, more than 15 million adults in the United States struggle with an alcohol use disorder.

-How to Quit Drinking With Professional Help
+How to Stop Alcohol Dependence With Professional Help

 First, make contact with professionals who can offer information, evaluation and referrals.
-At Changing Tide, our caring counselors are available to answer your phone calls and emails 24 hours a day, seven days a week.
+At Changing Tides, our caring counselors are available to answer your phone calls and emails 24 hours a day, seven days a week.
 We listen to your story and help you understand what type of treatment you may need.
 If that’s our oceanside alcohol rehab in North Carolina, we’ll help you understand how to start the process of seeking treatment with us.
-But if we’re not the right option, we can provide referrals to other alcohol treatment centers.
+But if we’re not the right option, we can provide referrals to other alcohol treatment facilities.

 Second, decide whether inpatient or outpatient treatment is best for you.
 For many people, residential (or inpatient) alcohol rehab is the right step because it forces them to break away from whatever is keeping them in the cycle of addiction and connects them with 24-hour support from medical and therapy staff.
 At Changing Tides, we provide this level of expert, research-backed treatment in a relaxing, beach-side atmosphere that allows you to walk on the beach, enjoy spectacular sunrises and engage with a variety of recovery methods for holistic rehab.